shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

 resource "aws_api_gateway_rest_api" "example" {
   name        = "report_region"
-  description = "Reports the region it is in so we can test Route53" endpoint_configuration {
+  description = "Reports the region it is in so we can test Route 53" endpoint_configuration {
     types = ["REGIONAL"]
   }